-2.2 Tolman v.
-Buckingham
+2.2.
+Tolman versus Buckingham

-The inciting event for the debate is Tolman's (1914) publication of "The Principle of Similitude" which puts forward a relativity principle-the relativity of size-as the founding principle of dimensional analysis.
+The inciting event for the debate is Tolman's (1914) publication of "The Principle of Similitude," which puts forward a relativity principle-the relativity of size-as the founding principle of dimensional analysis.

-(Relativity of Size) A global transformation of the length scale is both a dynamical and empirical symmetry-there is no objectively determined length scale.
+RELATIVITY OF SIZE.
+A global transformation of the length scale is both a dynamical and empirical symmetry-there is no objectively determined length scale.

 I hope this is a useful updating of Tolman's principle in conformity with how we now generally understand the principle of relativity, as a symmetry principle.
-This gloss is good only insofar as it has the same consequences as Tolman's own statement of the principle of similitude: "The fundamental entities out of which the physical universe is constructed are of such a nature that from them a miniature universe could be constructed exactly similar in every respect to the present universe."
-(Tolman 1914, 244, his emphasis)
+This gloss is good only insofar as it has the same consequences as Tolman's (1914, 244) own statement of the principle of similitude.
 Tolman exhibits the consequences of this principle by way of a thought experiment: